Chalarangelo/30-seconds-of-code/snippets/custom-radio.md

 - Create a `.radio-container` and use flexbox to create the appropriate layout for the radio buttons.
 - Reset the styles on the `<input>` and use it to create the outline and background of the radio button.
-- Use the `:before` element to create the inner circle of the radio button.
+- Use the `::before` element to create the inner circle of the radio button.
 - Use `transform: scale(1)` and a CSS transition to create an animation effect on state change.

 ```html